jonase/eastwood/README.next.md

 Eastwood 0.1.4 and earlier).
 The new default format can be specified explicitly by setting `:warning-format` to `:location-list-v1`.

-You can put only the warning lines into a file using the option `:warning-output-file` followed by a file name in a double-quoted string, or when running Eastwood from the REPL, anything convertible to a writer via `clojure.java.io/writer`.
+You can put only the warning lines into a file using the option `:out` followed by a file name in a double-quoted string, or when running Eastwood from the REPL, anything convertible to a writer via `clojure.java.io/writer`.

 Note: If you try to mix reflection warnings from the Clojure compiler in such a file, those messages contain relative path names from a